Aciety/contents/TERMS_OF_SERVICE.md

        that the information listed in
        [Annex 2](#aciety-cooperation-agreement-annex-no-2) may be accessible to
        other Users.
-    1. CI Discloser - party that discloses CI.
+    1. CI Discloser – party that discloses CI.
-    1. CI Receiver - party that receives CI in any shape or form or becomes aware of such information through some other means.
+    1. CI Receiver – party that receives CI in any shape or form or becomes aware of such information through some other means.
     1. Annex – a document listed as
        [Annex 1](#aciety-cooperation-agreement-annex-no-1),
        [Annex 2](#aciety-cooperation-agreement-annex-no-2), or
        [Annex 3](#aciety-cooperation-agreement-annex-no-3)
-       all an integral
-       part to this Agreement.
+       all an integral part to this Agreement.
 In any case where terms in this Agreement are contradicted by the terms in the Annex, Annex supersedes the Agreement.
-    1. New Request - a request to create or customize a product, provide services and/or goods for a Client, which a Contractor became aware of from the Client.
+    1. New Request – a request to create or customize a product, provide services and/or goods for a Client, which a Contractor became aware of from the Client.
+    1. Request Size – highest of the values in EUR as defined by: a) Aciety to User at the time they receive Request survey invitation; or b) User as offer to the Request survey.
-    1. Work Agreement – a contract between a User and a Client regarding completing, or fulfilling the Request and/or New Request(s).
+    1. Work Agreement – a written or verbal contract between a User and a Client regarding completing, or fulfilling the Request and/or New Request(s).
-    1. Contractor – a User, which has formed a Work Agreement in any form with the Client.
+    1. Contractor – a User, which has formed a Work Agreement in any form with a Client.
-    1. Sub-contractor – User or any 3rd party that was chosen according to the guides in this Agreement and its Annexes and helps the Contractor on completing Work Agreement.
+    1. Sub-contractor – any User (and their Employees) assisting a Contractor.
     1. Commission – fee collected by Aciety from Contractor as described in [Annex 1](#aciety-cooperation-agreement-annex-no-1).
     1. Referral – User that sends a Lead to Aciety through Aciety System, or